Iltotore/Iltotore/README.md

-### Hi there 👋

-My name is Raphaël Fromentin, I'm 18 years old and I study at CYTech.
+Student at CY Tech in France and Scala enthusiast.

-I mainly use Scala and Java.
+I enjoy making libraries and productivity-based tools.

 Currently working on:
 - [Iron](https://github.com/Iltotore/Iron)